YPares/MonadPointer/README.md

 tell' = mpoint . tell
 ```

-And then you get fully polymorphic accessors without having to write a single class (PointedIn, the class behind mpoint, is generic enough).
+And then you get fully polymorphic accessors without having to write a single class (PointableIn, the class behind mpoint, is generic enough).
 And you can then rewrite the code as:

 ```haskell
 readerAct x y = do z <- ask'